djipco/webmidi/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---

 **Describe the bug and how to reproduce it**
-A clear and concise description of what the problem is and how to reproduce it.
-If appropriate, include code samples, screenshots, etc.
+Describe the problem and how to reproduce it.
+If appropriate, include code samples, screenshots, error messages, etc.

 **Environment:**
 Specify the environment where you are witnessing the problem:
+  - Library version
+  - Library flavour (CJS, ESM or IIFE)
+  - Browser name and version or Node.js version
+  - JavaScript or TypeScript
   - Operating system
- - Browser name and version (or Node.js version)
- - Library version

 **Additional context**
 Add any other context about the problem here.